scilus/scil-documentation/source/arriving/setup_computer.rst

 Virtual environments
 """"""""""""""""""""

 Virtual environments are a good way to separate the system's python installation from the python version you need for your work.
 It also allows you to have a precise set of python packages with specific versions.
 While there are many options for environments, we highly recommand using `VirtualEnv <https://virtualenv.pypa.io/en/latest/>`_.
-Start by installing it (using the already installed virtualenv, which you can also use if you don't like virtualenvwrapper) and creating a directory where all your environments will be saved:
+Start by installing it and creating a directory where all your environments will be saved:

 .. code-block:: bash

-    python3 -m venv ~/.virtualenvs/venv
-    source ~/.virtualenvs/venv/bin/activate
-    pip install virtualenvwrapper
+    sudo apt install python3-virtualenvwrapper
     mkdir ~/Envs

 Then you should add these lines in your .bashrc (:bash:`code ~/.bashrc`):